-The first ten inductees were selected by a local resident committee appointed by Athens-Clarke County Mayor Kelly Girtz.
-During the selection process, committee members considered the contribution to the identity of Athens, established career, diverse representation in cultural and racial identity, distinct musical style, and historical context.
+Inductees are selected by a local resident committee appointed by Athens-Clarke County Mayor Kelly Girtz.
+During the selection process, committee members consider the contribution to the identity of Athens, established career, diverse representation in cultural and racial identity, distinct musical style, and historical context.
 Additional artists will be selected for induction into the Athens Music Walk of Fame in the coming years.

-The Athens Music Walk of Fame is funded by the Athens Cultural Affairs Commission and supported by community partnerships, including the Athens Downtown Development Authority and the Athens-Clarke County Leisure Services Arts Division.
+The Athens Music Walk of Fame is funded by the Athens Cultural Affairs Commission and supported by community partnerships, including the Athens Downtown Development Authority, ACCGov's Transportation and Public Works Streets & Drainage Division, and ACCGov's Leisure Services Department Arts Division.

 For more information, contact the Athens-Clarke County Public Information Office at 706-613-3795 or email@example.com.